-Leuprolide acetate (Lupron Depot) is a medicine that is used in children who have some forms of early or precocious puberty.
-It stops the body from making the hormones that cause the body to mature.
-Some of the changes that your child's body has already had will slow down or stay the same after he/she starts the medicine.
+These medications stop the hormones that cause the body to mature.
+Some of the changes that have happened will slow down or stay the same after the medicine is started.

 In girls, the breast tissue will soften and stop growing, periods will stop, mood swings might go away.

 In boys, the testicles will soften and stop growing and mood swings might go away.

 Hair growth, oily skin and acne may slow down or stay the same.

 Treatment of early puberty is continued until the child reaches an age when puberty would be considered normal.
 The decision of which medication will be prescribed will be made by you and your child's provider, as a team.